 - Snell Isle neighborhood in vicinity of Bandera Way N.E. & Snell Isle Blvd.

 - Woodlawn neighborhood near 13th St. N. & 24th Ave.
 N.

 - Vicinity of 54th Ave.
 S. & US 19 S.

 - Vicinity of Starkey Road & Park Blvd.

 Are you really open YEAR-ROUND?

 Yes, we provide locally grown, chemical-free vegetables year-round for our customers.
-We plan to deliver every week of the year.
-However… DISCLAIMER: We reserve the right to change to a bi-weekly delivery schedule (every other week) during seasons of insufficient customer demand IF that occurs.
-Be advised that deliveries were done bi-weekly in Summer 2013 and are in progress for Summer 2014.
+We deliver every other week of the year.
 FOR MOST CUSTOMERS, this should not be a concern.
-Our vegetables are harvested to order and they last for 2 to 3 weeks when properly refrigerated.
-For the most part, they are still much fresher than what you buy at local retailers even after one week in the refrigerator.
+Our vegetables are harvested to order and most last over 2 weeks when properly refrigerated.
+For the most part, they are still much fresher than what you can buy at local retailers EVEN after one week in the refrigerator.